hypertrack/ridesharing-ios/README.md

 ## Generate order summary

-Once the oder to the drop off destination is complete, your on-demand logistics backend completes the trip and generates a trip summary that can be shared with both customer and the driver.
+Once the oder to the drop off destination is complete, your ridesharing backend completes the trip and generates a trip summary that can be shared with both customer and the driver.

 A final trip summary view for a trip may look like this: